Have you got a query about EuroMillions? Learn the answers to some of the most frequently asked questions about the

 Who have been the biggest EuroMillions winners?

-The EuroMillions jackpot cap is €190 million and there have been three occasions when this amount has been given away.
-It first happened in August 2012 when Adrian and Gillian Bayford won a sterling equivalent of £148.6 million, before a Portuguese player replicated the achievement in October 2014.
-The latest winner at the cap was the Spanish player who struck gold on Friday 6th October 2017.
+The EuroMillions jackpot cap is €190 million and there have been four occasions when this amount has been given away.
+It first happened in August 2012 when Adrian and Gillian Bayford won a sterling equivalent of £148.6 million, before a Portuguese player replicated the achievement in October 2014 and then a Spanish player did the same on Friday 6th October 2017.